sf-wdi-19-20/modules/w6_d2_2_ruby_methods/README.md

 The `puts` and `print` methods in Ruby are like `console.log` in JS: they print out a value, but they don't return anything.
 If they're the last expression evaluated, we get the default `nil`.
 The only difference between *those* two methods is that `puts` adds a new line character ('\n') to the end of the string it prints out.

-Another method, called `p`, prints things out in a more carefully formatted way based on the things' `.inspect` method, and it also returns the value.
+Another method, called `p`, prints a thing out in a more carefully formatted way based on the thing's `.inspect` method, and it also returns the value.
 Programmers can customize `.inspect` to give complex objects a better format for printing.

 ```ruby
 def list_numbers_quietly(first, second)